TDG-Platform/docs/DGLayers.md

 # Example:
 	indices -outdirID n4 -indirID n2 -indexIDandExp NDVI (b7-b5)/(b7+b5) -noDataValIn 0 -noDataValOut 9999
 ```
-The above command takes as input a multi-band raster of any data type and returns a multi-band raster of FLOAT32 and a text legend (README.txt).
+The above command takes as input a multi-band raster of any data type and returns a multi-band raster of FLOAT32 and a text legend README.TXT.
 The band math expression can involve parentheses, arithmetic operations, exponent (carrot), numbers, log, and sqrt, **_but not spaces_**.
-Designate bands with B1, B2, B3,... or b1, b2, b3,.... **_DONE_**
+Designate bands with B1, B2, B3,... or b1, b2, b3,....

 **_Command:_**
 ```shell